 Climate and Energy Online Workshops for College Faculty

-These online workshops provide opportunities to learn in-depth science, see examples of innovative classroom projects, and to create new classroom materials for teaching about energy and climate.
+These online workshops provided opportunities to learn in-depth science, see examples of innovative classroom projects, and to create new classroom materials for teaching about energy and climate.

-An important outcome from the CLEAN workshops is the creation of new teaching materials that can be used to teach climate literacy or energy awareness.
-During the workshop, participants were expected to create a teaching activity and to review activities created by other workshop participants.
+An important outcome from the CLEAN workshops was the creation of new teaching materials that can be used to teach climate literacy or energy awareness.
+During the workshops, participants were expected to create a teaching activity and to review activities created by other workshop participants.
 See activities created at past workshops.

 April 2 - 11, 2012

 The Guiding Principle for informed climate decisions states, humans can take actions to reduce climate change and its impacts.
 Yet before action can be taken, the populace needs to understand the reasons for action, the rationale for which actions to take, and the motivations to move away from "business as usual."
 Thus, communicating about climate change is a challenge faced by scientists, policymakers and educators alike.
 This workshop will explore effective practices for communicating climate science and climate policy and will provide strategies to help improve student understanding of this complex and sensitive topic.